-For many students and families whom AAHS serve, high rates of mobility are simply a reality.
-Providing a consistent and safe learning community to which students can return, should they need to leave mid-year, is a key niche that AAHS fills for at-risk student populations in the greater community.
+For many students and families whom AHA serve, high rates of mobility are simply a reality.
+Providing a consistent and safe learning community to which students can return should they need to leave mid-year is a key service that the school provides for its at-risk student population.
+This is a key niche that AHA fills in the public education ecosystem of the greater community.